ngozzi/epydemix/README.md

 ## Features

-- Build custom epidemic models using different compartments (e.g., SIR, SEIR).
-- Load or create populations with contact layers (e.g., school, work, home, community).
-- Run simulations and analyze the results using metrics and visualization tools.
-- Calibrate models to real-world data.
-- Easily extendable and customizable for different scenarios.
+- **Design and simulate epidemic models** with customizable compartmental frameworks, including widely-used models like SIR, SEIR, and more complex structures tailored to specific scenarios.
+- **Load or create detailed real-world population datasets** for over 400 locations worldwide, incorporating demographic and contact patterns.
+- **Run simulations** and explore model outcomes and trends over time with powerful visualizations.
+- **Effortlessly calibrate your models** to real-world epidemiological data, ensuring accuracy and relevance by fine-tuning key parameters using Approximate Bayesian Computation frameworks.

 ## Installation